-- Support efforts to protect the hospital workforce from violence, especially in the emergency department, as well as policies to strengthen clinician resiliency. - Advance education and training efforts to minimize clinician shortages and ensure the right mix of providers. - Support efforts to increase diversity in the health care workforce thorough federal grants to minority-serving institutions for scholarships.
+- Explore the policy implications associated with the changing roles of providers due to advancements in technology, including automation, artificial intelligence, robotics and telemedicine. - Support efforts to protect the hospital workforce from violence, especially in the emergency department, as well as policies to strengthen clinician resiliency. - Advance education and training efforts to minimize clinician shortages and ensure the right mix of providers. - Support efforts to increase diversity in the health care workforce through federal grants to minority-serving institutions for scholarships.
 Promote health equity by encouraging cultural competency training in medical residency programs.